Xuefeng-Zhu/node-stars/README.md

 * [critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages
 * [duo](https://github.com/duojs/duo) - A next-generation package manager for the front-end
 * [NodeOS](https://github.com/NodeOS/NodeOS) - Lightweight operating system using Node.js as userspace
+* [reqres](https://github.com/benhowdle89/reqres) - A hosted REST-API ready to respond to your AJAX requests

 ## Utils
 * [when](https://github.com/cujojs/when) - A solid, fast Promises/A+ and when() implementation, plus other async goodies.